c-jaenicke/project-aopse/README.md

 This proactive approach not only helps in mitigating potential risks but also empowers users to take control of their online presence and protect their information

+## Project Structure

+The project is divided into two main parts: the frontend and the backend.
+- The frontend is a Svelte application that communicates with the backend using a WebSocket connection.
+- The backend is a FastAPI application that communicates with the frontend and various services.

+### Backend Structure

+The `app` directory contains the main application code, including:

+- `main.py`: The main FastAPI application
+- `models.py`: Pydantic models used for request and response validation
+- `config.py`: Configuration file that loads settings from `config.yaml`

+#### Routes
+- `routes/`
+  - `websocket.py`: Contains the WebSocket route

+#### Services
+- `services/`
+  - `ai_service.py`: The core of the backend, containing most of the application logic

+#### Storage
+- `storage/`
+  - `chroma_storage.py`: Manages data storage and retrieval from the Chroma database

+#### Utils
+- `utils/`
+  - `account_checker.py`: Uses Sherlock to check for account existence across various platforms
+  - `hibp.py`: Interfaces with the HaveIBeenPwned API to check for compromised emails
+  - `tavily_search.py`: Implements internet search functionality using the Tavily API
+  - `sherlock_search.py`: Sherlock implementation for username searches

+#### Wordlists
+- `wordlists/`: Contains wordlists stored in the Chroma database

 ## Setup

 The backend requires that you correctly fill out the [`config.yaml`](./aopse-backend/config.yaml) in the `aopse-backend`